 Could get bent if delivered.

 |1||12 mm MDF Moisture resistant or paint after the build.||Purchase from a local DIY store.|

 If you prefer to use Mach3/4 with USB then the use the same option above for the router and with a light build NEMA17 stepper motors should be fine.

 As you can see there is a lot to consider when choosing parts for your build.
-As I said earlier I’m no expert on this subject but I’ve had good experience in CNC routing, foam cutting and 3d printing and I hope this may help in your decisions.
+As I said earlier I’m no expert on this subject but I’ve had a good experience in CNC routing, foam cutting and 3d printing and I hope this may help in your decisions.
 Please use this post as a guide and check out other resources as well and you should be able to make some good decisions on your purchases.
-The links in this post are affiliate links which means if you do purchase from Amazon or eBay I receive a small commission.
+The links in this post are affiliate links which means if you do purchase from them I receive a small commission.
 You pay no more and if you do thank you.
 It all helps to fund the website.